indexcosmos/indexcosmos.github.io/_posts/2015-09-08-Fav-ico-with-gimp.md

 ### Step 1.
 Make your Brand

-The favicon you make can be text or a picture that bests repersents your style or branding of the site.
+The favicon made can be text or a picture that bests repersents the style and branding of the your site.

 ### Step 2.
 Make a Favicon